xaqq/libnfc/ProjectHome.md

 http://www.libnfc.org/documentation/installation

 ### Development version ###
-Fetch current version using Git as described in this page: http://code.google.com/p/libnfc/source/checkout
+Fetch current version using Git as usual on GitHub

 You can compile development version using:
 #### Under MacOSX, GNU/Linux, `*`BSD and probably a lot of POSIX systems ####